openfaas/openfaas.github.io/_posts/2023-09-18-confluent-kafka.md

 ![Create a topic](/images/2023-09-kafka-confluent/topic.png)

+For testing, you could set the partition to a smaller value like 3.

 Next we'll configure the Helm chart, and use the topic name in the configuration.

 ## Configure and install the Helm Chart